Royal Majesty Calla Blend

 Spring Planting: this product will be shipped late April through May according to your hardiness zone.

 Zantedeschia.
-This mix contains elegant and surprisingly easy to grow Calla Lilies in a custom blend of whites, pinks and purples.
+Elegant and surprisingly easy to grow Calla Lilies in a custom blend of whites, pinks and purples.
 Height 20-30".
 Bulb size 12-14 cm in circ.

 Sold as: Pkg of 3